 Making Tax Digital for VAT started in April 2019.
 If we consider is MTD compulsory, from April 2022, new legislation was put in place for VAT going digital.
 Basically, this applies to all VAT-registered businesses, regardless of turnover.
 Therefore, almost all businesses now use UK VAT digital reporting to file their VAT returns.
-In this guide, we’ll research how MTD for contractors works.
-In addition, we’ll consider how the new digital reporting for contractors’ system operates for your limited company.
-What’s more, when it comes to MTD, contractors will often seek the advice of their accountant who’ll help guide them through this process.
+In this guide, we’ll research how MTD for contractors works when you run your own company.
+What’s more, we’ll consider how the new digital reporting for contractors’ system operates for your limited company.
+When we consider MTD, contractors will often seek the advice of their contractor accountant who’ll help guide them through this process.
 However, this guide also gives a good oversight of how the new online reporting system works in practice.

 In terms of VAT registration, a UK contracting company or other business can voluntarily register for VAT, if so chooses.
 However, when a business’ taxable turnover exceeds the registration threshold of £85,000, it’s compulsory to be VAT registered.
 Once a business is VAT registered, it’ll also have to register for MTD and have to comply with the reporting requirements under this.

 MTD for small businesses -what does MTD mean and what does it mean for you?

 What does Making Tax Digital mean for the UK business community and individuals?
 Basically, UK MTD for limited companies, businesses and individuals is a government initiative that sets out a bold vision for a digital tax system.
 This page from HMRC show an MTD overview and the aim and basic idea of the Making Tax Digital roll-out is to “make it easier for each individual and business to get tax right and keep on top of their affairs”.